Nqosh/Deck-of-Cards/README.md

-# C# implementation of a shuffle and sort of a deck of cards.
+# C# implementation of a shuffle and draw of a deck of cards.

 Name : Nqobile Moyo
 Date :03 March 2022